-The 12 Seitei Kata are the basis of a system of Iaido training that offers a significant challenge and at the same time is extremely rewarding.
+These 12 Seitei Kata encompass the principles of sword handling are the basis of a system of training that offers significantly challenging yet rewarding study.
 The movements are often simple but can be very difficult to master.
 Ongoing practice builds the skill and understanding needed to perform each kata with precision and control.

 Seitei is probably the most widely practised system of iaido in Japan and has a significant following throughout the world and is used as a basis for grading and competition.